 Academic Marxism is clearly not as unpatriotic as the Daily Mail's favoured pseudo-economic ideology of neoliberalism.
 For further demolition of the right-wing "wrap themselves in the flag" appeals to patriotism, check out this article I wrote in 2012.

 Some Tories are decent!

-The reaction of a few old school Tories demonstrated that in a political world dominated by slimy PR men and vile mud slinging tactics, there are still a few dinosaurs that remember a better, more honourable way of doing politics.
+The reaction of a few old school Tories demonstrated that in a political world dominated by slimy PR men and vile mud slinging tactics, there are still a few dinosaurs who remember a better, more honourable way of doing politics.

 Michael Heseltine was one of these decent Tories.
 He openly condemned the Daily Mail slur campaign as "unjustified" and accused them of "carrying politics to an extent that is just demeaning".

 Another old school Tory called John Moore (who was also a cabinet minister in the Thatcher government), who studied under Ralph Miliband at the London School of Economics, went a lot further than Heseltine, accusing the Mail of telling lies about his former professor.
 Here's what he said:

 "Ralph Miliband taught me and I can say he was one of the most inspiring and objective teachers I had.
 Of course, we had different political opinions but he never treated me with anything less than complete courtesy and I had profound respect for his integrity ...
 He had come here as a refugee, done his duty to his adopted country by serving in our Royal Navy during the war, become a great academic and raised a good family ...
 I saw him week after week and it beggars belief that the Daily Mail can accuse him of lacking patriotism.
 I never heard him ever say one word which was negative about Britain – our country ...
 The Daily Mail is telling lies about a good man who I knew.
 The people of this country are good and decent too.
 They do not want the Daily Mail attacking the dead relatives of politicians to make political points." [source]A different approach from Tory HQ